-Performances by award-winning veteran Blues performers Jack de Keyzer and Paul James in a state of the art sound - performance venue.
+Performances by award-winning veteran Blues performers Jack de Keyzer, Paul James, and Danny Marks in a state of the art sound - performance venue.

-Expect exciting live performances from two of the finest blues guitarists in Canada and beyond.
+Expect exciting live performances from three of the finest blues guitarists in Canada and beyond.

 About Jack de Keyzer

 Jack de Keyzer is a performer, soulful vocalist and world-class songwriter and performs an average of 120 shows per year.
 De Keyzer has brought audiences to their feet at many major Jazz and Blues Festivals including the Montreal Jazz Fest, Blues Sur Seine (France) The Ottawa Blues Festival and Puerto Blues, (Mexico).
 A much-celebrated musician, de Keyzer has been nominated for the Juno (Blues Album of the Year) 5 times and won the Juno twice in 2003 and 2010.
 He has won 7 Maple Blues Awards (Canada’s national blues awards), first place in the International Songwriting Competition and won CBC’s Great Canadian Blues Award from a poll of radio listeners.
 Always touring with an incredible band, Jack will have you rocking in your seat and swaying to his hot blues, soulful r&b and cool soul jazz.
 World-class.

 "The finest blues guitarist in Canada" Jeff Healey

 "If Jack de Keyzer was from Chicago, New York or LA, he'd be famous" Bob Dylan

 “Electric Love…a rock blues album with nods to guitar influences Clapton, Hendrix and Page… a disc of excellent new songs by a bluesman who should be considered their equal.”
 (Maple Blues)

 A coveted super-hero in Canada... blends blues with elements of jazz, soul, r&b and early rock'n'roll."
 Blues Revue, USA